 - Superdex 200 Increase, both 10/300 and 5/150 (MW ~10-600 kDa)

 BioCAT also provides a data collection mode where SEC is coupled to MALS (multi-angle light scattering), DLS (dynamic light scattering), and RI (refractive index) detectors in addition to the SAXS flow-cell.
 The additional light scattering detectors provide accurate measurement of molecular weight, which is often hard to determine via SAXS methods.
-The measurement of the hydrodynamic radius in combination with Rg from SAXS, informs on the particle shape.
-SAXS and MALS-DLS-RI are measured on the same SEC elution, which is split into 2 separate streams, one of which goes directly to the SAXS flow-cell and the other through the UV, MALS / DLS, and RI detectors in that order thus minimizing dilution due to a long fluid trajectory from the column to the SAXS flow-cell.
-This approach provides all of the sample prep benefits of SEC-SAXS and eliminates possible ambiguity about differences between non-identical SAXS and MALS-DLS measurements.
-Sample quality pre-requisites for this system are considerably more stringent than the simpler SEC-SAXS setup and the suitability of your sample must be determined through discussion with beamline personnel.
+The measurement of the hydrodynamic radius in combination with Rg from SAXS informs on the particle shape.
+SAXS and MALS-DLS-RI are measured on the same SEC elution, which goes through the UV, MALS/DLS, and RI detectors and then to the SAXS flow-cell.
+This approach provides all of the sample prep benefits of SEC-SAXS and eliminates possible ambiguity about differences between non-identical separate SAXS and MALS-DLS measurements.
+Sample quality prerequisites for this system are considerably more stringent than the simpler SEC-SAXS setup and the suitability of your sample must be determined through discussion with beamline personnel.

-BioCAT provides an Agilent Infinity II HPLC, a Wyatt DAWN HELEOS II MALS+DLS (17 channels LS, plus 1 DLS) detector, and a Wyatt Optilab T-rEX dRI detector.
-The beamline also has the following Wyatt columns available for users:
+BioCAT provides two Agilent Infinity II HPLCs each with a Wyatt DAWN HELEOS II MALS+DLS (17 channels LS, plus 1 DLS) detector, and a Wyatt Optilab T-rEX dRI detector.
+The beamline also has the following columns available for users:

 Batch mode samples are directly loaded into the sample cell, rather than first passing through a sizing column.
 This reduces the volume and concentration required, but aggregates and other large species are not separated from the sample, increasing requirements on sample prep.
-At BioCAT, these measurements take ~100 µl of sample.
+At BioCAT, these measurements take ~50 µl of sample.
 However, in some cases smaller volumes can also yield usable SAXS data.
-In order to reduce radiation damage, the sample flows through or oscillates in the X-ray beam using a Hamilton programmable dual-syringe pump.
+These experiments are also done in the coflow sample cell, to minimize radiation damage.